HzaCode/ChemInformant/paper/paper.md

 | **Runtime Type Safety** | **Yes** | No | Partial | No | No | Yes |
 | **Project Activity** | **Active** | Inactive | Active | Active | Inactive | Archived |

-<small>Notes: ¹ **Persistent Caching**: Improves speed on repeated queries by storing results locally. ² **Rate-Limiting & Retries**: Automatically manages API request limits and server errors, enhancing automation robustness. ³ **Fault Tolerance**: Provides structured status reporting for each item in a batch query, avoiding complete failure on a single error.</small>
+<small>Notes: ¹ **Persistent Caching**: Stores results locally to accelerate repeated queries. ² **Rate-Limiting & Retries**: Manages API request limits and server errors for robust automation. ³ **Fault Tolerance**: Reports status per-item in batch queries, avoiding complete failure on single errors.</small>

 ## Performance Evaluation

-To quantify the performance of `ChemInformant`'s design, a benchmark test was performed to retrieve six different properties for a list of 285 drug names.
-For a direct, same-platform comparison, `PubChemPy` was selected as the baseline.
-Because `PubChemPy`'s batch property interface does not accept names as input, the test procedure first resolved all names to CIDs.
-The performance of both libraries was then timed on processing the resulting list of CIDs.
+To quantify `ChemInformant`'s performance, a benchmark was performed to retrieve six properties for 285 drug names. `PubChemPy` was selected as a baseline.
+Since `PubChemPy`'s batch interface requires CIDs, all names were first resolved to CIDs.
+The performance of both libraries was then timed on processing this list.

 **Table 2** summarizes the performance data for the 280 successfully resolved compounds.